COVID Puppies and Delayed Pet Care: Ohio's Veterinarian Shortage

 The workforce supply chain

-Dr. Roy Moore is the dean of the Ohio State University College of Veterinary Medicine, one of the largest vet schools in the country.
+Dr. Rustin Moore is the dean of the Ohio State University College of Veterinary Medicine, one of the largest vet schools in the country.

 He said while the workload has gone up, the workforce hasn’t.

-Note: Editor's note: A previous version of this story mis-stated Dr. Moore's first name.